 What is there to do on Palomar Mountain?
 For those of us who live up here, we often share that our wonderful life on Palomar is a delightful step back in time.
-When we step out, there is so much waiting to explore.
+There is so much waiting to explore on the mountain and close by.
 Here is just a quick peek:

 General Store – Gifts from around the world, ice cream, s’mores supplies and all things camping.

-Mother’s Kitchen Restaurant – Remodeling now to open real soon!
+Mother’s Kitchen Restaurant – Remodeling now to open again soon!

 Post Office – One of the smallest post offices in the US.
 No line to mail a package or buy stamps.
 Also a lending library, bring a book and leave a book.

-Cecelia’s Farm – Delightful farm to visit with eggs, cheese, milk, and a loom room.
+Cecelia’s Farm – Delightful farm to visit with eggs, goat cheese, milk, and a loom room with yarn in many colors.
 So fun for all ages!

-Glenn’s Organic Coffee – Organic coffee from around the world, roasted on the mountain and available for your sipping pleasure.
+Glenn’s Organic Coffee – Organic coffee from around the world, mountain roasted and available as beans or freshly ground for your sipping pleasure.

 Amateur Radio Club – Click to learn all about it.

-Christian Conference Center – Sign your kids up for Adventure Camp or Horse Camp or retreats for your church group or school.
+Christian Conference Center – Sign your kids up for Adventure Camp, Horse Camp, Science Camp or retreats for Scouts, Trail Life, Peace Officers Associations, Church Group or School.

 Explore the Stars – Monthly, April through October at Observatory Campground.
 Visitors welcomed.